CasparKielwein/Aaargh/Feats.md

 ### Stand and Shoot
 After you attack an enemy with your standard action, you can use your move action to make another ranged attack against a target, which was not a target of your first attack action.

+### Prime Shot
+When you attack an enemy with a ranged weapon or ranged attack spell and no ally is closer to the enemy than you, you gain advantage on the attack.

 ### Two Weapon Master
 When you wield two weapons, one in each hand you have the following option.
 After making an attack with one weapon you can use your reaction to make another attack with your other weapon.

+## Multi-Class Feats
+Multi-Class feats give Heroes access to abilities of a different class.
+When you take a multi-class feat, you are considered to be a member of the associated class as well as your original class.

+### Furymancer
+Multiclass Sorcerer
+Requirements: *Rage* Discipline
+You gain access to sorcerer spell disciplines.
+You gain a single rank in one sorcerer discipline.
+You can cast spells of sorcerer disciplines only while you are under the effect of your rage.

+### Templar
+Multiclass Godsworn
+Requirements: Religion Skill
+You gain access to the *Divine Challange* discipline of the Godsworn class and a single rank in that discipline.

 ## Weapon Feats